Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 The person who signed the driving log must also have completed a 90-minute supplemental parental curriculum unless the teenager has 50 hours of logged practice behind the wheel.

 A full, unrestricted driver’s license becomes an option upon the teenager’s 18th birthday.
-This is of course if the teenager does not have any legal restrictions attached to their driving records such as suspensions or revocations.
+This is, of course, if the teenager does not have any legal restrictions attached to their driving records, such as suspensions or revocations.

 Teen drivers are not the only ones with some restrictions on the way that they obtain and maintain their driver’s license in the North Star State.